curl/curl/tests/FILEFORMAT.md

 - `%IMAP6PORT` - IPv6 port number of the IMAP server
 - `%IMAPPORT` - Port number of the IMAP server
 - `%MQTTPORT` - Port number of the MQTT server
-- `%NEGTELNETPORT` - Port number of the telnet server
+- `%TELNETPORT` - Port number of the telnet server
 - `%NOLISTENPORT` - Port number where no service is listening
 - `%POP36PORT` - IPv6 port number of the POP3 server
 - `%POP3PORT` - Port number of the POP3 server